The3rdFloor/The3rdFloor.github.io/about.md

 ---

 The purpose of this blog is to discuss the field of bioinformatics, and specifically, to discuss its applications in microbial ecology.
+In future, I would also like to use it to document my beer tour through Vienna to learn about the wonderful lagers that Austria is home to.

-I am a masters student with the Hug Research Group at the University of Waterloo.
-My area of research is in metagenomics, and the application of bioinformatics tools to study the interactions of microbes in their communities, as well as to identify pathways in various environments.
+I am currently a PhD student with the Archaea Biology and Ecogenomics Division at the University of Vienna.
+My area of research is in bioinformatics with a focus on metagenomics.
+I am interested exploiting sequence data to inform scientific hypotheses and to make predictions to be tested in labs.

-### Degree
+### Degrees
 ***
-2017 Bachelor of Computer Science in Bioinformatics, University of Waterloo
+2019 Master of Science in Biology, University of Waterloo 2017 Bachelor of Computer Science in Bioinformatics, University of Waterloo

 ### Publications